Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 ### 2.4.1.
 Human settlement backstory

 A group of scientists found a planet with an Earth-like atmosphere and decided to settle a camp on it.
 They also built two laboratories, not too far from the camp, to conduct their studies on the plants.
-The scientists were studying the planet to understand if it could be a possible human colony.
+The scientists were studying the planet to understand if it could be a possible human colony of the Aurora Project, the first human colonization plan.
 After conducting some research on the planet, the scientists discovered something interesting within the plants: they seemed to have the same DNA.

 ### 2.4.2.
 Exoplanet backstory